 What is Business VoIP and How Does it Work?

 VoIP stands for Voice over Internet Protocol.
 Rather than relying on archaic copper lines, VoIP systems transmit your voice through the internet.

 More and more telephone lines are being replaced with VoIP systems with each passing year since they’re cheaper to maintain and also easier to use.

-The interface is also easier to use since it’s near-identical to the contact list that you’d see on your Samsung Galaxy or iPhone.
-VoIP can be used by phones, tablets, and computers.
+The interface is also easier to use since it’s near-identical to the contact list that you’d see on your smartphone.
+VoIP can be used on phones, tablets, and computers.
 If a device can connect to the internet then it’s suitable for VoIP applications.